A link to reset your password has been sent to your email

 You will be dropped off at the airport and this is your departure day.

-Minor repairs like brake shoe, spark plug, clutch plate, tubes, cable (1 set only), and engine oil are included in the cost.
+Minor repairs like brake shoe, spark plug, tubes, cable (1 set only), and engine oil are included in the cost.
 However, if more breakages happen due to rough handling, accidents, theft, etc., the clients will have to bear the cost.

 You will have a chance to visit the famous Shey, Thiksey, and Hemis monasteries.